-Why is USTA partnering with ITF on WTN?
+Why did the USTA partner with ITF on WTN?

 To participate in the global standard for all tennis players, regardless of age, gender, or ability.
 The WTN facilitates more game enjoyment and development by bringing together more players at a given playing level in any given geographic area.
 This reduces costs and makes tennis more inclusive and accessible.

 How will WTN be used in the United States?

 Here are a few ways the United States plans to use WTN in the near future:

 - Ratings-based events

 - Selection and seeding in USTA junior tournaments

 - A tool for college coaches to evaluate prospective student-athletes and selection/seeding into college/open tournaments

 - ITF junior and pro acceptance

 Where can I find my WTN and WTNs of other players?